shakedshoshan/algorithm-visuality/README.md

 - **React Hooks**
   For managing component state and side effects, providing a clean and efficient way to handle dynamic data and user interactions.

-### Build and Deployment

-- **npm**
-  Used for managing project dependencies and running the app through build scripts.

-- **TypeScript Compiler (tsc)**
-  Compiles TypeScript into JavaScript and ensures type safety across the application.

 ## 🎯 Target Audience